helallao/perplexity-ai/README.md

     <your cookies here>
 }

-# takes a string as query, and returns a string as answer.
-async def my_text_prompt_solver(query):
-    return input(f'{query}: ')

-# takes a string as description and a dictionary as options.
-Dictionary consists of ids and values.
-Example: {1: "Orange", 2: "Banana"}
-# returns a list of integers which are ids of selected options.
-Let's say you selected "Banana", function should return [2]
-async def my_checkbox_prompt_solver(description, options):
-    print(description + '\n' + '\n'.join([str(x) + ' - ' + options[x] for x in options]))
-    return [int(input('--> '))]

 async def test():
     # If you're going to use your own account, login to your account and copy headers/cookies (reload the page).
-Set "own" as True, and do not call "create_account" function.
-This will deactivate copilot and file upload limit controls
+Set "own" as True, and do not call "create_account" function
     perplexity_cli = await perplexity_async.Client(perplexity_headers, perplexity_cookies, own=False)
-    await perplexity_cli.create_account(emailnator_headers, emailnator_cookies) # Creates a new gmail, so your 5 copilots will be renewed.
-You can pass this one if you are not going to use "copilot" mode
+    await perplexity_cli.create_account(emailnator_headers, emailnator_cookies) # Creates a new gmail, so your 5 pro queries will be renewed.
+You can pass this one if you are going to use "auto" mode

-    # modes = ['concise', 'copilot']
+    # mode = ['auto', 'pro', 'r1', 'o3-mini']
-    # focus = ['internet', 'scholar', 'writing', 'wolfram', 'youtube', 'reddit']
+    # sources = ['web', 'scholar', 'social']
-    # files = file list, each element of list is tuple like this: (data, filetype) perplexity supports two file types, txt and pdf
+    # files = a dictionary which has keys as filenames and values as file data
+    # stream = returns a generator when enabled and just final response when disabled
+    # language = ISO 639 code of language you want to use
-    # follow_up = last query info for follow-up queries, you can directly pass response json from a query, look at second example below.
+    # follow_up = last query info for follow-up queries, you can directly pass response from a query, look at second example below
-    # ai_model = ['default', 'claude 3.5 sonnet', 'sonar large', 'gpt-4o', 'sonar huge', 'grok-2', 'claude 3.5 haiku'] only works for own=True clients (perplexity_async.Client(..., own=True))
-    # solvers, list of functions to answer questions of ai while using copilot, there are 2 type of solvers, text and checkbox.
-If you do not define function for a solver, questions in that solver type will be skipped
+    # incognito = Enables incognito mode, for people who are using their own account
-    resp = await perplexity_cli.search('Your query here', mode='copilot', focus='internet', files=[(open('myfile.txt', 'rb').read(), 'txt'), (open('myfile2.pdf', 'rb').read(), 'pdf')], ai_model='default', solvers={
+    resp = await perplexity_cli.search('Your query here', mode='auto', sources=['web'], files={'myfile.txt': open('file.txt').read()}, stream=False, language='en-US', follow_up=None, incognito=False)
-        'text': my_text_prompt_solver,
-        'checkbox': my_checkbox_prompt_solver
-    })
     print(resp)

-    # second example to show how to use follow-up queries
+    # second example to show how to use follow-up queries and stream response
-    # you can't use file uploads on follow-up queries
-    # you can pass response json from a query directly like below
-    resp2 = await perplexity_cli.search('Your query here', mode='copilot', focus='internet', follow_up=resp, solvers={
+    async for i in await perplexity_cli.search('Your query here', stream=True, follow_up=resp): print(i)
-        'text': my_text_prompt_solver,
-        'checkbox': my_checkbox_prompt_solver
-    })
-    print(resp2)

-    # await perplexity_cli.create_account(emailnator_headers, emailnator_cookies) # Call this function again when you're out of copilots

 asyncio.run(test())
 ```